Featurevisor

 $ npx featurevisor build

-This will generate datafiles in the datafiles directory for each of your tags against each environment as defined in your featurevisor.config.js file.
+This will generate datafiles in the datafiles directory for each of your targets against each environment as defined in your featurevisor.config.js file.

 With our example, we will have the following datafiles generated: